TheRealNin/ns2-rebirth/mvm.md

 * All marine to marine damage is increased by 33%
 * Marine backwards walk speed increased
 * Exosuits takes 25% less damage from all sources, and an additional 50% less damage from bullets
-* Railguns now deal Normal damage (instead of Structural) and have a smaller projectile (making it harder to hit players)
+* Railguns now have a smaller projectile (making it harder to hit players)
 * Pulse grenades slow exosuits
 * Cluster grenades do 40% extra damage
 * Shotguns have a much smaller spread, but deal less damage per pellet.
 Their bullets also drop in damage very quickly.
 * Nanoshield reduces all damage by 50% (up from 32%)
-* Axe damage increased
+* Axe damage increased and range increased slightly
 * ARCs cannot target or damage ARCs, MACs, or power nodes (maps are not designed properly for ARCing power nodes)
 * Nerve gas grenades damage armor, just like against aliens.
 (It's kind of more like an acid grenade)
 * Bullets have a slight damage falloff starting at 6 metres (20 feet)